Building a Healthier Soil

 So You Want Your Lawn to be Green?

 There are many ways to get that.
 Addressing the color of the lawn only gets you halfway there.
 Green by itself will fade, and over the years, it will begin to fade faster and faster.
-Now if we take a step back and really look at this, we see not all greens are equal.
+Now, if we take a step back and look at this, we see not all greens are equal.
 If you want a green that lasts, a green that doesn’t crash at the first sign of stress.
 A green that looks and feels naturally better, you need to feed the soil first.
 Zamzows Huma Green is perfect for this.
 In our heavy clay soils that are starved of nutrients, Zamzows Huma green will add the organic matter that is necessary to improve drainage, and make sure all the nutrients you put in the soil are available to the grass.